ximenafernandez/Persistent_Homology/README.md

 # Persistent Homology
-Notebooks for an introductory talk about Persistent Homology.
+Introduction and applications to Persistent Homology.